Why the home run chases of today are different from the late '90s and early 2000s

 "It was a dark day for Major League Baseball," Travis Tygart, the head of the U.S. Anti-Doping Agency, said in a recent interview with NPR.

-In 2007, Bonds' professional career came to an end with 762 home runs, the highest total in all of baseball history, and as one of just three players to hit more than 700 in their career.
+In 2007, Bonds' professional career came to an end with 762 home runs, the highest total in all of baseball history, and as one of just then-three players at the time to hit 700 or more in their career.
 Less than two months after his last MLB game, Bonds was indicted on federal charges of perjury and obstruction of justice related to a government investigation of a steroid company.

 Altogether, the era left baseball's home run charts topped by records "we all knew weren't being accomplished the right way," Tygart said.